 Bank of Montreal

 Whatever the size of your business, BMO provides tailored financing solutions to help you stay competitive and realize your full potential.

 - Term loans.
 Lock in a small business loan with a fixed or variable rate that you can pay off in monthly installments.
 Get up to $500,000 in funding to cover large purchases or consolidate debt, with a range of repayment options and term lengths to suit every budget.

-- Canada Small Business Financing Program (CSBFP) loans.
-Finance your business expenses up to a million dollars with this government-guaranteed loan.
+- Canada Small Business Financing Program (CSBFP) Loan.
+Finance your business expenses up to $1,000,000 with this government-guaranteed loan.
 You don’t need to secure your loan with collateral and you can qualify for terms up to 10 years, depending on what you need the money for.

 - Lines of credit.
 Secure a line of credit to fund your daily operating costs and give you the cash flow you need to cover seasonal downturns.
 You can even use the equity in your home to bring down costs of borrowing, or access up to $120,000 through a special “Credit Line for Business” Mastercard.

 - Commercial mortgages.
 Purchase or expand your business property with a commercial mortgage.
 You’ll get a wide range of fixed-term rates with repayment periods lasting between 1-10 years.
 You’ll also have the option for renewal.

 - Agricultural financing.
 If you own a farm, you can get access to specialized financing products designed to meet your unique needs.
 These loans provide more flexible terms to accommodate business expenses like purchasing farm equipment, buying seed, maintaining livestock and purchasing property.

 - US Loans from BMO Harris Bank.
 Borrow up to $100,000 in US dollars if you do business across the border and want to avoid currency exchange rates.
 You’ll get a predictable repayment schedule but your repayments will need to be made in US dollars to get the full benefit of this type of loan.